 3.11 Mutual obligation requirements

-Mutual obligation requirements are designed to ensure that unemployed people receiving activity tested income support payments are actively looking for work and are participating in activities that will help them into employment.
+Mutual obligation requirements are designed to ensure that unemployed people receiving participation payments are actively looking for work and are participating in activities that will help them into employment.

 Mutual obligation requirements apply to all job seekers in receipt of participation payments, which are: